 Parents compete among themselves to see whose kid comes first and so do the students.
 Students have their self-esteem and childish stubbornness and poor performance hurt them.
 They care about learning new things and also to top the class.
 Students generally make a sincere effort in studying and scoring well.
 It is parents who fail to either understand them or pay enough attention.

 Only when a student finds the task invincible that he shifts his focus away from it and focuses on something else.
 It is the responsibility of parents and teachers to support students in understanding the subjects and learn efficiently.
 They should not just point to the poor performance or pressurize them to get good scores.

 The misconception comes from them being the first user of the latest technologies.
-The high usage of internet, computers and mobile phone presents this picture.
+The high usage of the internet, computers and mobile phones presents this picture.
 These technologies are present and students are more or less familiar with them.
 In their tight schedule, do students have time to understand them?